alan-turing-institute/whatwhat/README.md

 brew install --build-from-source alan-turing-institute/hut23/whatwhat
 ```

-Once you have installed `whatwhat`, you will need to create a secrets.json file to store your personal access tokens, which you can do
+Once you have installed it, you will need to create a secrets.json file to store your personal access tokens, which you can do
-by running `whatwhat populateconfig`.
+by running `whatwhat init` then populating with your github and forecast tokens.

 `whatwhat` should now work, the following examples can get you started.